To understand the logic and reason to not hate anybody, you need to understand three things.

 If you don’t like what someone did or said to you, just dislike them.

-This is a simple, sweet, quick and time saving solution.
+This is a simple, sweet, quick, positive and time saving solution.

 This is also a positive, productive and constructive way to deal with such people.

-Next time onwards make a choice, whether to hate someone or just dislike.
+Next time onwards make a choice, whether you want to hate someone or just dislike.